-The PIPL is coming off the heels of a significant decision by the Chinese government to impose additional protection regarding how data is processed and mentioned.
+The PIPL is coming off the heels of a significant decision by the Chinese government to impose additional protection regarding how sensitive data is processed and mentioned.

 What Companies Are Subject to the PIPL and Who Is Entitled to Data Rights?

 Chinese state media recently shared that the law is most likely to impact retail and e-commerce businesses.
 According to the Future of Privacy Forum, “The PIPL principally applies to organizations and individuals’ handling PI of natural persons within the jurisdiction of China.
 The law applies to any organization or person physically within the borders of China.”

 Similarities Between the PIPL and Other Privacy Legislation

 One similarity between the PIPL and, say, the GDPR is the handling and definition of personal information (PI).
 In China’s version of the data protection law, they apply a broad definition of the term.
 Modeled after the GDPR, it includes lawful grounds for processing personal information.
 However, the PIPL veers away from the GDPR by notably leaving out “legitimate interests” from the definition of personal information, which applies to the handling and collecting of sensitive personal information.
 Translation: lawful grounds are required even before collecting, sharing, or interacting with the data.
 Hence, why the PIPL is considered one of the more stringent laws that we’ve seen internationally.